liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/02-generating-new-projects-using-archetypes.markdown

 project look like?
 How do I create a Liferay Maven-based context contributor?
 These questions can be answered with three words: Liferay Maven Archetypes.

-Liferay provides a slew of Maven archetypes for easy Liferay module project.
-In this tutorial, you'll learn how to use Liferay's Maven archetypes to generate the module project you desire.
+Liferay provides a slew of Maven archetypes for easy Liferay module projects.
+In this tutorial, you'll learn how to use Liferay's Maven archetypes to generate your module project.

 At the time of this writing, Liferay provides just under 40 Maven archetypes for you to use; expect this number to continue growing!
 These archetypes are